Pirate metal: Post-Alestorm

 Swashbuckle is another band labelled pirate metal, known for its pirate image and humorous stage performances.
+They were founded in 2005, with their first album releasing a year later.

-The Dread Crew of Oddwood is a San Diego-based band that does acoustic folk metal with a pirate theme.
+The Dread Crew of Oddwood is a San Diego–based band founded in 2008 that does acoustic folk metal with a pirate theme.
+They describe their style as “Heavy Mahogany”.
+They have released five albums so far, with the latest in 2024.